LucyLu23/StoriesMERNApp/README.md

 "comment area" a button you can comment the projects.

 <h1>My plan for this project:<h1>
- keeping working on it, firstly solve the iusse to create a module stably, maybe it is the laptop issue or internet problem.
-Secondly,  add more functions to the projects.
+ 1. Keeping working on it, firstly solve the iusse to create a module stably, maybe it is the laptop issue or internet problem, not sure.
+ 2. Secondly,  add more functions to the projects.
 Not only this project, I will also keep working on other projects.

+ More Information:

 # Getting Started with Create React App